oliverwilms/audit-consolidator/README.md

 We have IRIS clusters with many IRIS instances.
 I like to run queries against audit data from ALL IRIS instances and identify user accounts which have not looged into ANY IRIS instance.

-I like to export audit data from each IRIS instance and consolidate audit data into ONE database table to run queries gainst the consolidated audit data.
+I like to export audit data from each IRIS instance and consolidate audit data into ONE database table to run queries against the consolidated audit data.

 ## Run Task Now plus Schedule Task to Run Daily